OluwafemiAdeoye/Hello-Again-Demo-App/README.md

 ### Configuration

 - **Test Data**: Located in the `resources/test-data/` directory.
 You can modify `TestData.json` to include different data sets for testing.
+This file should include the email and password, and you can change the `firstName` to any name of your choice.
 - **Screenshots**: Captured screenshots are stored in the `resources/screenshots/` directory.
 - **Test Case Documentation**: Stored in the `resources/Test Case/` directory as an Excel file (`Hello-Again-Test-Script.xlsx`).

+### Customization

+- **Windows-Specific Customization**: On line 39 of `HelloAgainDashboardPage.java`, you may need to update the code to use `Keys.CONTROL + "e"` instead of the `Keys.COMMAND + "a"` method if running on a Windows laptop.
+This is necessary because the `.clear()` method did not effectively clear the existing text field.

 ### Reporting

-Test results are generated in the `target/surefire-reports` directory.
+Test results are generated in the `resources/Reporter/extent-report.html` directory.
 Screenshots of failures are stored in `resources/screenshots/`.

 ### CI/CD Integration